jakobringler/blog/content/notes/ML Sketching.md

 Almost!

-The kind of resemble [[notes/Chladni Patterns|Chladni Patterns]].
+They kind of resemble [[notes/Chladni Patterns|Chladni Patterns]].
 And that somewhat make sense.
 While Chladni Patterns are linear combinations of periodic functions our PCA components are linear combinations of all the bottle outline SDFs we provided PCA to analyze.
 This isn't useful but I thought a pretty cool analogy and cross reference.

 ![[notes/images/chladni_patterns_sand.png]]